-4.2 Empirical Application
+Empirical Application

 As a final supplement to our simulation results, we provide a brief demonstration using principal VA estimates from actual student test scores.
-Specifically, we estimate the P+S, P-S+S, and mixed models, with the distribution of VA estimates summarized in Table 3.11 In addition to the full sample, we show the SD of the estimates for principals by network size.
-We again focus on the Tennessee results, with the New York City results shown in Appendix Table A.1.
+Specifically, we estimate the P+S FE, P-S+S FE, and P+S RE models, with the distribution of VA estimates summarized in Table 3.19 In addition to the full sample, we show the SD of the estimates for principals by network size.
+We again focus on the TN results, with the NYC results shown in Appendix Table A1.

-As our simulation results would suggest, the SD of the P+S model estimates for actual math and reading VA increases substantially with network size, reflecting the variance inflation due to sparse network structure.
+As our simulation results would suggest, the SD of the P+S FE model estimates for actual math and reading VA increases substantially with network size, reflecting the variance inflation due to sparse network structure.
 For instance, the SD of math VA in single-school networks is 0.09, meaning that a 1 SD increase in principal VA raises math test scores by 0.09 student-level SD, on average.
 In large networks, this SD increases to 0.32.
-Turning to the mixed and P-S+S models, which should contain little to no estimation error, we observe that the estimated magnitude of principal VA does increase in larger networks, but by substantially less than would be implied by the P+S results.
-The mixed model-which in our simulations provides the most accurate estimates of the magnitude of principal VA-suggests that the true SD in large networks is 0.14 for math and 0.06 for reading.
-As previously noted in our simulation results, the within-network SD of principal VA in small networks will understate the true SD of principal quality, as the school FE sweeps out real differences in average principal quality between schools.
+Turning to the random effects and P-S+S FE models, which should contain little to no estimation error, we observe that the estimated magnitude of principal VA does increase